Transducin: The Tβγ complex

 An underlying assumption for G-proteins is that α, β, and γ subunits are present in the same concentration.
 However, there is evidence that there are more Tβ and Tγ than Tα in rod outer segments (ROS).
 The excess Tβ and Tγ have been concluded to be floating freely around in the ROS, though it cannot be associated with the Tα at any given time.
 One possible explanation for the excess Tβγ is increased availability for Tα to rebind.
 Since Tβγ is crucial for the binding of transducin, reacquisition of the heterotrimeric conformation could lead to more rapid binding to another GTP molecule and thus faster phototransduction.

 Though Tβγ has been mentioned to be crucial for Tα binding to rhodopsin, there is also evidence that Tβγ may have a crucial, possibly direct role in nucleotide exchange than previously thought.
 Rhodopsin was found to specifically cause a conformational switch in the carboxyl terminal of the Tγ subunit.
 This change ultimately regulates the allosteric nucleotide exchange on the Tα.
 This domain could serve as a major area for interactions with rhodopsin and for rhodopsin to regulate nucleotide exchange on the Tα.
 Activation of the G protein transducin by rhodopsin was thought to proceed by the lever mechanism.
 Rhodopsin-binding causes helix formation at the carboxyl terminal on the Tγ and brings the Tγ carboxyl and Tα.
 Carboxyl terminals closer together to facilitate nucleotide exchange.
+Tα can accelerate the rate of activation of light-off induced Protein Kinase A due to binding to rhodopsin.
+As well as, transducin achieves full functional activation upon binding to activated rhodopsin.

 Mutations in this domain abolish rhodopsin-transducin interaction.
 This conformational switch in the Tγ may be preserved in the G protein γ subunit family.